aiya000/luarrow.lua/README.md

 print(username)  -- "USER: ALICE"
 ```

-**Important Note**:
+> [!IMPORTANT]
-This definition style for `process_username` is what Haskell programmers call '**Point-Free Style**'!
+> This definition style for `process_username` is what Haskell programmers call '**Point-Free Style**'!
-In Haskell, this is a very common technique to reduce the amount of code and improve readability.
+> In Haskell, this is a very common technique to reduce the amount of code and improve readability.

 ### Numerical Computations